 Minimally invasive surgical techniques like shoulder arthroscopy allow the skilled team at Northland Orthopedics & Sports Medicine to view and treat the intricate structures of your shoulder joint without a large incision.
-They use shoulder arthroscopy to diagnose and treat many conditions at their location in North Kansas City, Missouri.
+They use shoulder arthroscopy to diagnose and treat many conditions at their location in Kansas City, Missouri.
 Call the office or book an appointment online today to see an expert in shoulder arthroscopy.

 Shoulder arthroscopy, or arthroscopic shoulder surgery, is a minimally invasive procedure that uses a special camera, also known as an arthroscope.
 The surgeons at Northland Orthopedics & Sports Medicine use arthroscopy to get an up-close view of the inside of your shoulder joint.